Radoslaw-Wolnik/react-unsorter-lib/README.md

 ### `rust-unsorter`

 The Rust crate contains the actual algorithms and the WASM bindings.
-It exports the core `unsort` function and the `Algorithm` enum.
+It exports the core `unsort` function, the `unsortSteps` trace function, and the `Algorithm` enum.

 ### `wrapper`